apioo/psx-api/README.md

 ## Usage

-The root model object is called a `Specification` which then contains `Operations` and `Definitions`.
-The operations contain all available metadata of your endpoints and the definitions represent the available schemas.
+The root model object is called a `Specification` which contains `Operations` and `Definitions`.
+Each operation maps to a specific REST API endpoint and the definitions represent the schemas to describe the JSON request or response payload.

 ### Framework